-Normal loan of materials owned by the Pinckneyville Public Library are for a period of two weeks.
+Normal loan of materials owned by the Pinckneyville Public Library are for a period of three weeks.
+New books have a loan period of two weeks.
 Materials borrowed from other libraries have various loan periods and some may have charges attached.